 Overcome negative feedback with the ARMS technique

-My ARMS negotiation technique was originally created for salary negotiation (see one reader who used my techniques to get a $16,000 raise.)
+My ARMS negotiation technique was originally created for salary negotiation.
 But you can also use it to get out of the doghouse and in good standing with your supervisor.

 Here are the 4 parts of the ARMS Technique: